Vommy/Vommy/README.md

 - Adaptable and open to learning new skills and mindsets

 ## 🌱 I’m currently learning ...
-- React, Node.js, Express and more advanced web development
+- Responsive CSS, TypeScript, React, Node.js, Express and more advanced web development
 - Machine Learning

 ## 🥇 Qualifications